Step 1: Assess your budget

-To narrow down your home search and keep within budget, it’s important to calculate how much you can afford and be aware of the other costs of buying a home.
+To narrow down your home search and keep within budget, it’s important to calculate how much you can afford and be aware of the other costs of buying a new build home.

 Typically, a higher credit score will lead to more favourable interest rates, which could impact your total budget.
 First-time buyers or those with limited equity need a deposit, usually 5% of the purchase price.
 A larger deposit can lower your mortgage and may secure a better rate.